chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 Note that for the web-applications, we strongly recommend to read the manuscript.

 ### DAVID
-The web-based application *DAVID* can be accessed via the following link: (https://david.ncifcrf.gov/) Our analysis was performed with the DAVID Knowledgebase v2023q3.
+The web-based application *DAVID* can be accessed via the following link: https://david.ncifcrf.gov/ Our analysis was performed with the DAVID Knowledgebase v2023q3.

 #### 1. Generation of input data sets (folder `R/Functions`)
 The *R* script to generate the input data sets for the Pickrell **and** the Bottomly data set is stored in the file
 - **generate_Inputs_DAVID.R**

-The input data sets are then stored in the folder
+The generated input data sets are then stored in the folder
 - `Results/Intermediate_results/DAVID/Pickrell`
 - `Results/Intermediate_results/DAVID/Bottomly`

 Note that for the Pickrell and the Bottomly data set respectively, the input objects for the web application are identical across both tasks 1 and 2 since the individual optimisation steps are identical.

 #### 2. Run DAVID optimisation
-Access the link (https://david.ncifcrf.gov/).
+Access the link https://david.ncifcrf.gov/.
 An input list generated in step 1 can be uploaded by clicking on **Start Analysis** and submitting the iput gene list under `Step 1: Enter Gene List`.
 Select the identifier as **Ensembl_Gene_ID** and set the list type as **Gene List**.
 A more detailed illustration of the steps of the optimisation process to be performed by hand can be taken from the corresponding screenshots.

 #### 3. Inspect documentation of the results (folder `Results/Screenshots_WebApplications`)
 For task 1, you find the documentation screenshots (and Excel results files) in the folder